Gluten Free Apple Spice Cupcakes

-This small batch recipe for Gluten Free Apple Spice Cupcakes is adapted from my spice small batch cupcakes, and includes plenty of apple pie spices and fresh apple chunks.
+This small batch recipe for Gluten Free Apple Spice Cupcakes is adapted from my small batch spice cupcakes, and includes plenty of apple pie spices and fresh apple chunks.
 The cupcakes are perfectly soft, and moist, and make the ideal fall cupcake when finished with dairy-free caramel frosting!

 Gluten Free Apple Spice Cupcakes